gowriekaran/BannerTools/README.md

 #### Features:
 - Border:
-  Add a 1px solid red border around every element that has a height and width greater than 0
+  Add a 1px dashed red border around every element (that has a height and width greater than 0)
 - Checkpoint:
-  Set a checkpoint on your timeline so you can return to it every time you refresh the page
+  Set a checkpoint in your timeline, so you can return to it every time you refresh the page
 - Guide:
   Show a grid over your banner to see how accurate elements are positioned
 - Hide Replay: